 Storage Risk: Page 4.1 (popup from Sub-Topic 4)

 Prior to federal deregulation, most storage capacity was owned and utilized by the pipeline companies, which used it to secure the reliability of their supply.
 Pipelines needed to be certain that they could meet their regulatory obligations to buyers.
 Specifically, the pipeline companies used storage to help meet expected winter demand, to protect against unexpected production and transportation disruptions, and to supply peak demand during severe weather.
 With federal deregulation eliminating the pipeline’s merchant role, the obligation for surety of supply has shifted away from the pipeline companies to producer and pipeline marketing affiliates, marketing intermediaries and to the end-users themselves.
-To meet these obligations, marketers and major end-users enter into various supply, transport and storage agreements.
+To meet these obligations, marketers and major end-users enter into various supply, transport and storage agreements. (where is this quote from?
+Can we not originally draft this statement?)
 In the market today, capacity owners have been more willing to utilize their storage facilities for additional revenues.

 Delivery Risk: Page 4.2 (popup from Sub-Topic 4)